 Gaulos withdrew the knife and stabbed again, only to notice that the wound healed as soon as the knife was withdrawn.
 Then Os-Gabella shoved him down into the pit.
-The purple flames quickly rushed up his legs and over his chest and head.
+The purple flames quickly rushed up his legs then over his chest and head.
 His screams joined with those of Nemed.

 Gaulos awoke in a grey wasteland of swirling ash.
 His skin was burnt and blistered, his boyish hair gone.
 Every movement was torture.
 He knew he was dead.
 It was an uncomfortable afterlife, but bearable.
 Then Gaulos saw the spirits of the murdered girls coming for him.

 Aeron is the god of war and his hell is the proving ground for new fiends.
 Here they learn to master the art of battle in the unending wars that rage across hell.
 The souls, once mortal, become desensitized to receiving and inflicting pain.
 Then they begin to delight in it.

 Beneath the wars, in pits regularly opened or consumed by the violent earthquakes that shake this world, are vast prisons where the victims of war are kept.
-I had suffered through the mire of Mulcarn, passed the trials of Mammon’s great city, but I was quickly victimized by the violence of this realm.
+I had suffered through the mire of Mulcarn, passed the trials of Mammon’s great city, but I was quickly overwhelmed by the violence of this realm.

 Torturers usually want something from their victims, secrets, cooperation or conversion.
 But here thery subjected us to anguish only to enjoy our suffering.
 And in a world without the escape of death, there was no hope of an end to the torment.
 You bleed and scream for centuries.

 The eruptions occasionally open new tunnels in the prisons.
 Collapsing walls allow the imprisoned to flee to the world’s surface and escape their torment for a time.